johnmaeda/designintech-2019/markdown/en.md

 # Advice: Listen to Chinese Jack — he’s always provocative.

 .x-large.quote[
-> There is no expert of tomorrow.
+> There is no expert of tomorrow.<br />
 Only an expert of yesterday.

-Don’t be evil is not enough.
+Don’t be evil is not enough. <br />
 Do good things for the world.”

 —[Jack Ma](https://www.youtube.com/watch?v=8r_fxDoG1Ak&feature=youtu.be) WEF 2019
 ]